 So again, it’s not about the “size” of your community – it’s all about expectations.

 The One Question I Recommend you Ask Yourself:

 So this is the question I recommend you ask yourself before deciding to launch a membership or group programme:

 Would you be happy with the number of people in that first programme or membership that is realistic based on your current reach?

 If the answer is yes, then go for it!
-We all have to start somewhere – I started with 20 in a group programme (but actually at the time I would have been happy with 6 to get started).
+We all have to start somewhere – I started with 20 in a group programme (and the truth is I would have been happy with 6 just to get started).